 A roof can have three layers of sheeting.
 The first layer is for vapour control, the next one is for reinforcement and the final one is the cap sheet.
 Bitumen from distilled crude oil blended with crushed limestone or sand, is used to make the felt material.
 It is easy to work with, which is why contractors prefer it for flat roofing.
 Repairs are also simple.
 If a felt roof suffers damage, you can torch on a patch on the affected area.
 The material holds up well to UV rays, so it offers excellent durability.
 Homeowners can pick different colours for the cap sheet to suit their decoration needs.

 Rubber is a favourite for flat roofing, and Ethylene Propylene Diene Monomer (EPDM) is one of the common choices.
 It is a synthetic rubber used in single-ply roofs.
 You can get EPDM for both commercial and residential roofing.
 The material resembles the inside of a tube and is suitable for roofing, mainly due to its water resistance.
 EPDM is resistant to both fresh and saltwater.
-It means that you can install the material in any region; whether it’s rainy or humid and not worry about damage.
+It means that you can install the material in any region; whether it's rainy or humid and not worry about damage.
+Due to their durable and long-lasting qualities, EPDM roofs are often used in large-scale swimming pool construction.

 The fact that a builder can lay EPDM as a single sheet is a huge advantage.
 You, save labour costs and time during installation.
 Manufacturers use recycled rubber to create EPDM, making the material highly sustainable.
 You get to reduce the carbon footprint during construction.
 You might have to pay a bit more for EPDM than other flat roofing materials.
 Rubber has excellent thermal insulation, and that votes well for your energy conservation.
 With an EPDM roof, you get to spend less on heating costs compared to other materials.